itsnikhil/blog/content/posts/Is pythonic way the better way.md

     - style
 ---

-Here I have shared some of my thoughts on some of the pythonic way coding style.
-These do not design patterns (which are best practices used by experienced object-oriented software developers) of any sort, just some ways of writing code differently or I should say more pythonic.
+Here I have shared my thoughts on some of the pythonic way coding style.
+These are not design patterns (which are best practices used by experienced object-oriented software developers) of any sort, just some ways of writing code differently or I should say more pythonic.

 If you might not already know - Python is an interpreted, interactive, object-oriented programming language.
 But more importantly, Python is a programming language that lets you work more quickly and integrate your systems more effectively.